 And a fat-to-protein ratio of about 84%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Dave’s 95% Premium is a meat-based canned dog food using an abundance of beef or poultry as its main sources of animal protein, thus earning the brand 5 stars.
+Dave’s 95% Premium is a meat-based canned dog food using a significant amount of beef or poultry as its main sources of animal protein, thus earning the brand 4.5 stars.

 Shoppers looking for a more traditional wet food from the same company may wish to visit our review of Dave’s Delectable Dinners.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.